 The Dutch-style Manor House shown in the picture dates from the Wilhelminian period.
 This also includes a restaurant where various events, such as wine tastings, are organized.
-The Cape Fine & Rare Wine event takes place here every year on the first weekend in April as a major social event.
-This annually in partnership with the auction house Christie's conducted auction was first carried out in 1975 under the name "Nederburg Wine Auction".
+In 1975 an auction was held here for the first time under the name "Nederburg Wine Auction" and this was maintained for 44 years.
+Today it is annually in partnership with the auction house in the Ruppert Museum in Stellenbosch under the name "Cape Fine & Rare Wine" Christie's organized.
 It has a reputation similar to that of the famous one Hospices de Beaune in France.The main purpose is to auction outstanding South African wines.
-Part of the proceeds will go to charitable causes.
+A portion of the proceeds will go to charitable causes.

 In 1966 the operation of the Stellenbosch Farmer's Winery (SFW) bought.
 The company's own vineyards cover around 100 hectares of vineyards.
 Of three other goods, including the one belonging to the SFW Plaisir de Merle, with an additional 600 hectares, grapes are purchased for around 50% of the production.
 It will be the red wine varieties Cabernet Sauvignon, Merlot, Grenache Noir ( Garnacha Tinta ), Carignan Noir ( Mazuelo ), Pinot Noir, Pinotage, Shiraz ( Syrah ), Sangiovese, Barbera, Nebbiolo, Tempranillo and Graciano, as well as the white wine varieties Sauvignon Blanc, Chenin Blanc, Chardonnay, Pinot gris and Riesling processed.
 Management is carried out in accordance with the IPW system (Integrated Production of Wine), a promotional program sustainable Viticulture in South Africa.
 The vine material is from a Vine school in Ernita, which was previously owned by Nederburg.